 The Association previously participated in the Pensions Trust Scottish Housing Association Pension Scheme ("SHAPS") Defined Benefit Pension Scheme.
 The scheme is now closed, with members transferring to the SHAPS Defined Contribution Scheme on 1 September 2014.
 Retirement benefits to employees are funded by contributions from all participating employers and employees in the Scheme.
-Payments are made in accordance with periodic calculations by consulting actuaries and are based on pension costs applicable across the various participating Associations taken as a whole.
-In separately identified and are included in the Statement of Financial Position and measured using a projected unit method and discounted at the current rate of return on a high quality corporate bond of equivalent term and currency to the liability.
+Payments are made in accordance with calculations by consulting actuaries and are based on pension costs applicable across the various participating Associations taken as a whole.
+In accordance with FRS 102, the Association's share of the scheme assets and liabilities have been separately identified and are included in the Statement of Financial Position and measured using a projected unit method and discounted at the current rate of return on a high quality corporate bond of equivalent term and currency to the liability.
 The Association's share of the deficit is recognised in full and the movement is split between operating costs, finance items and in the Statement of Comprehensive Income as actuarial gain or loss on pension schemes.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 MARCH 2021
+NOTES TO THE FINANCIAL STATEMENTS FOR THE YEAR ENDED 31 March 2022